seriousm4x/wubbl0rz-archiv-transcribe/README.md

 python main.py -e prod transcribe
 ```

-Using the large whisper model (`transcribe -m large`) will result in the best speech to text but requires ~12GB+ GPU memory and takes about twice as long as the medium model (which is default).
+Using the large whisper model (default) will result in the best speech to text and requires ~6GB GPU memory.
+Use `python main.py transcribe -h` so see all available models.

 ```
 usage: Wubbl0rz Archiv Transcribe [-h] [-c CONFIG] -e {prod,dev} [-o OUTPUT]